-Students can contact the registrar's office for information regarding the scheduling of CLEP examinations as well as equivalent course awards for sufficient scores on exams.
+Students can contact the registrar's office for information regarding the equivalent course awards for sufficient scores on exams.
+For local testing sites, please refer to the CLEP Test Center Search webpage.

 International Baccalaureate Coursework

 University credit may be granted in several subject areas to students who complete university-level work through the International Baccalaureate (IB) program.
 A minimum score of five is required on High Level examinations for credit consideration.
 Students must provide a copy of their IB transcript to receive consideration.
 Credits awarded as a result of IB documentation will be accepted as transfer credit.